Indaclouds/LethalCompanyModder/README.md

-# ModdedCompany
+# LethalCompanyModder

 Made with [VouDoo](https://github.com/VouDoo) :wrench:

-ModdedCompany is a PowerShell script that installs various mods for LethalCompany.
+This PowerShell script installs various mods for LethalCompany.
 It also includes the installation of BepInEx, a game patcher / plugin framework for Unity.

 List of mods installed by the script: